 If you have the funds, it is something you could look into if you are serious about improving your deep sleep.

 The light that is emitted from TV screens, iPhones and even light bulbs is extremely disruptive to your sleep.
 This light exposure increases cortisol production and decreases melatonin production.

 Every time you look at a bright screen you effectively send a signal to the brain that the sun is up.
 If the sun is up then it's not time to sleep!

 Worse, if there is artificial light present in your bedroom, studies have shown that this light can also impact your sleep quality.
 For more on this topic please see my article on Blue Light and Sleep here.

-Pink noise is similar to white noise, but it has more low frequency components than white noise.
+Pink noise is similar to white noise, but it has more low-frequency components than white noise.

-"there is converging evidence that auditory stimulation is a good choice for enhancing slow waves, because it is safe, easily controllable, and can be administered non-obtrusively during sleep.
-(12)
+Another study concluded that "there is converging evidence that auditory stimulation is a good choice for enhancing slow waves, because it is safe, easily controllable, and can be administered non-obtrusively during sleep."(12)

 However, there is a big caveat with acoustic or auditory stimulation for sleep.
 For it to be effective you need to time the stimulation as your brain enters into deep sleep.